 The print was not her own.

 Kat squinted and felt the hairs prickle on the back of her neck once again.
-She bit her lip.
 The rational part of her brain reasoned that Walter could have been up here earlier that day; however, her cadet training knew better.
 Kat placed the last book into the box and reached for the papers when a low growl confirmed her suspicions and echoed out from the edge of the room.

 Her heart pounded, almost vibrating against her ribcage.